Constellation-Labs/documentation-hub/apps/js-api/message-signing.md

 ---

 ### Sign an arbitrary message
 The dag4-keystore package can be used to sign messages using a private key.
 Messages are signed using secp256k1 which generates a deterministic and canonical ECDSA signature that can be verified with a public key.
+This example code is not intended to be used to sign transactions.

 ```js
 const privKey = dag4.keyStore.generatePrivateKey();